As light pollution increases, West Texas works to protect the world's largest 'dark sky reserve'

 But for all its benefits, protecting the dark sky isn't without its hurdles.

-Amber Harrison, with DarkSky International, a non-profit organization based in the U.S., says some people believe having a dark sky means not having any light.
+Amber Harrison, with DarkSky International, a nonprofit organization based in the U.S., said some people believe having a dark sky means not having any light.

-"We are not talking about turning off lighting," says Harrison, who lives in one of the darkest pockets of the reserve.
-"Lighting is not a bad thing, it's the way that we use it."
+"We are not talking about turning off lighting," said Harrison, who lives in one of the darkest pockets of the reserve.
+"Lighting is not a bad thing; it's the way that we use it."

 A starry way of life

-At a star party in Alpine, Texas, local musicians belt out songs as eager stargazers, like Jodie Kramer, spread blankets over the crunchy desert grass.
+At a star party in Alpine, Texas, local musicians belt out songs as eager stargazers, like Jodie Kraemer, spread blankets over the crunchy desert grass.

 This region, from Alpine and Fort Davis to Marfa and Terlingua, takes pride in its designation as a dark sky reserve.
-The courthouse in Alpine is lined with fixtures that mitigates light pollution, murals off that city's main thoroughfare depict wildlife resting in the comfort of a dark sky.
-In Marfa, people can check out a telescope from the public library, and it's not uncommon for people here to drive out on rural country roads to do their own stargazing.
+The courthouse in Alpine is lined with fixtures that mitigate light pollution.
+Murals off that city's main thoroughfare depict wildlife resting in the comfort of a dark sky.
+In Marfa, people can check out a telescope from the public library, and it's not uncommon for people to drive out on rural country roads to do their own stargazing.

-"The dark sky is just something that just not everybody gets to experience," said Jodie Kramer, who's been to "multiple star parties."
+"The dark sky is just something that just not everybody gets to experience," said Kraemer, who's been to "multiple star parties.

-The region's starry skies is what attracted Kramer and her husband, Alan, to this remote area.
+The region's starry skies are what attracted Kraemer and her husband, Alan, to this remote area.

-The two are from the Houston area, where Jodie Kramer says "you hardly get to see the stars."
+The two are from the Houston area, where Jodie Kraemer said "you hardly get to see the stars."

 After a vacation to the Big Bend, they fell in love with the area, and now they can regularly see celestial wonders like the Milky Way from their home's front yard in Fort Davis.

-"We came out here because it's our happy place, there's something magical about it," said Jodie Kramer.
+"We came out here because it's our happy place; there's something magical about it," said Jodie Kraemer.

 "I mean there's nothing like it."